Pineapler/VirtualOrc/notes.md

 - [ ] Fix LogSystemManager properly.
 Currently disabled the UI so that it's not cluttering the screen.
 - [ ] Replace the missing fluid sim water with a vr-friendly alternative
 - [ ] "Return to menu" breaks user input
-  - SteamVR actions don't like the reload for some reason
+  - SteamVR actions don't like the reload for some reason, probably should add check if steamvr already initialized
 - [ ] Patch out WaterFiller (null ref from zibra liquids)
 - [ ] Pause menu layout is slightly messed up in world space.
   - volume sliders don't work - implement in VRInputModule